Ivi Adamou: 2012–14: Eurovision Song Contest

-In early August 2011, Adamou was rumoured to represent Cyprus in the 2012 Eurovision Song Contest.
+In early August 2011, Adamou was rumoured to represent Cyprus in the Eurovision Song Contest 2012.
 Following the conclusion of her appearances at Posidonio, Adamou started touring around Europe to promote her song of the Eurovision Song Contest 2012.
-Following the contest, Adamou started the La La Love Tour and toured in countries including Sweden, Greece and Spain.
-In January 2012, CyBC published the songs that Adamou would perform in the selection; "Call the Police", "La La Love" and "You Don't Belong Here".
+Following the contest, Adamou started the La La Love Tour and toured in countries including Sweden, Greece, and Spain.
+In January 2012, the Cyprus Broadcasting Corporation (CyBC) published the songs that Adamou would perform in the selection; "Call the Police", "La La Love" and "You Don't Belong Here".
 On 6 August 2011, CyBC officially announced that Adamou was internally selected to represent the country in the contest.
-The national final took place on 25 January 2012 where "La La Love" was declared as the winner and therefore the Cypriot entry in the 2012 Eurovision Song Contest.
+The national final took place on 25 January 2012 where "La La Love" was declared as the winner and therefore the Cypriot entry in the Eurovision Song Contest 2012.
 A month before the contest, it was reported that Cyprus could be disqualified due to not having the funds from the House of Representatives.
 In response to this fact, Adamou reportedly said: "[...]
 I am optimistic that not only we'll be in Baku, but we'll also have a great procedure".
 During the contest, Adamou was reunited with fellow The X Factor contestant Eleftheria Eleftheriou who represented Greece.
 At the running order draw, Cyprus was drawn to perform 12th in the first semi-final on 22 May 2012 and then successfully reached the final where it was drawn to perform 8th and ultimately finished in 16th place.
 "La La Love" entered the single charts in many European countries, including Spain, the United Kingdom, Germany and Sweden.
 "La La Love" along with the other national final songs were included in the euro edition of San Ena Oniro with an additional Greek version of "You Don't Belong Here" titled "Fotia Vrohi".

 After Eurovision, Adamou had a summer tour with concerts in Greece, Cyprus, Sweden and Spain.
 In Spain, she recorded "Time to Love" with Marsal Ventura, a Spanish DJ.
 When she returned to Greece she recorded another song called "Ase Me" (Greek: Ασε με; English: Let me) with Kleopatra from hip-hop group Stavento.
 The music was created by METH, EY.O. and the lyrics by METH and MAGEDA.
 On 14 January 2013, on an appearance on Mega Channel's program Proino Mou, she announced that she would be releasing a new album in February 2013, but the album was not released during that time.
 She also announced through her Facebook page that her new song with Marsal Ventura, "Time to Love", would be released in early February.
 Stavento posted a backstage photo from the shooting of their new song with Adamou named "Na Sou Tragoudo" which was released on 4 March 2013 and was available for digital download on 11 March 2013.